Lake Shira: History

-On February 1, 1891, Lake Shira became a resort and the construction of state and private buildings began here.
-Staying on the lake was expensive, and therefore only wealthy people came here for treatment - officials, merchants, military, clergy, nobles, philistine homeowners and wealthy peasants.
+On February 1, 1891, Lake Shira became a resort, and the construction of state and private buildings began here.
+Staying on the lake was expensive, and therefore, only wealthy people came here for treatment - officials, merchants, military, clergy, nobles, philistine homeowners and wealthy peasants.

 In 1892, Vasily Ivanovich Surikov made a large number of studies and sketches in the summer in the vicinity of Lake Shira.
 In 1894, while working on the painting "Yermak's Conquest of Siberia" in the summer, Surikov traveled to Siberia along the Ob, the Yenisei and to Lake Shira.

 In 1895, a Shelter for Poor Patients was opened on Lake Shira with funds raised in part by holding musical evenings.
 The writer of the city of Tomsk, A. N. Shipitsin, was an ardent initiator of this work.
 Gold miner I.M.
-Ivanitsky donated the largest yurt, which was moved to the shore, repaired, divided into 5 rooms for 20 people.
+Ivanitsky donated the largest yurt, which was moved to the shore, repaired, and divided into 5 rooms for 20 people.
 The shelter had a kitchen, a cellar and a bathhouse.
-Poor patients received from the shelter lighting, table, bed, baths, medicines and even koumis and massage.
+Poor patients received, from the shelter, lighting, table, bed, baths, medicines and even koumis and massage.

 In 1896, being a student, Skryabin K.I. who later became a famous biologist spent the summer on Lake Shira:

 In 1897-1998, on the initiative of the committee of the shelter for the poor, the first bathroom building was opened, available to everyone for a fee (35 kopecks).
 It consisted of a reception room, two corridors and 10 small bathrooms.

 In 1898, a resort was opened on the lake on the recommendation of the doctor and public figure I. T. Savenkov, and gradually the deserted shores of the lake turned into a comfortable resort.

 Since the beginning of the 20th century, a number of health resorts have been established on the shores of the lake.
-On the southwestern shore of the lake there is balneotherapy ulus, in which there are rooms for visiting patients, baths and other buildings, since the lake was declared hydropathic and recognized as a resort, for the construction of which in 1901 the government allocated money.
-In the ulus there are private houses, Tatar yurts, shops, a small church, a hotel, kitchen and other buildings.
+On the southwestern shore of the lake, there is a balneotherapy ulus, in which there are rooms for visiting patients, baths and other buildings, since the lake was declared hydropathic and recognized as a resort, for the construction of which in 1901 the government allocated money.
+In the ulus, there are private houses, Tatar yurts, shops, a small church, a hotel, a kitchen and other buildings.
 At that time, the most convenient way to Lake Shira was through Krasnoyarsk.
 From Krasnoyarsk along the Yenisei to the Bateni pier they went on steamboats.
 The Batenevskaya pier was located three versts above the village of Bateni.
-For a long time there was no house on this pier to wait for the steamer, and visitors to the resort went out and carried their luggage ashore under the open sky.
+For a long time, there was no house on this pier to wait for the steamer, and visitors to the resort went out and carried their luggage ashore under the open sky.
 A guest house was built on the pier by the State Property Department in the semi-mountain.